ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

 ## Uninstalling the {{site.data.keyword.cloudaccesstrailshort}} CLI
 {: #uninstall_cli}

-To uninstall the CLI, delete the plugin.
+To uninstall the CLI, delete the plug-in.
 {:shortdesc}

 Complete the following steps to uninstall the {{site.data.keyword.cloudaccesstrailshort}} service CLI:

-1. Verify the version of the CLI plugin that is installed.
+1. Verify that the version of the CLI plug-in that is installed.

-    For example, check the version of the plugin.
+    For example, check the version of the plug-in.
 Run the following command:

     ```
-    ibmcloud plugin list
+    ibmcloud plug-in list
     ```
     {: codeblock}

-2. If the plugin is installed, run the `ibmcloud plugin uninstall` to uninstall the CLI plugin.
+2. If the plug-in is installed, run the `ibmcloud plug-in uninstall` to uninstall the CLI plug-in.

     Run the following command:

     ```
-    ibmcloud plugin uninstall activity-tracker
+    ibmcloud plug-in uninstall activity-tracker
     ```
     {: codeblock}